-If you lost a loved one to an accident on someone else’s property, such as a drowning accident or electrocution from exposed wiring, you may be able to sue the homeowner.
+If you lost a loved one to an accident on someone else’s property, such as a drowning accident in Bella Vista or electrocution from exposed wiring, you may be able to sue the homeowner.
 Under most policies, their homeowners insurance may cover the damages.
 This allows you to get the compensation you and your family needs even if the property owner cannot afford to pay you out of pocket.

 Does My Homeowners Policy Cover Accidental Death Off My Property?

 To get additional coverage under your homeowners policy, you may need to have an extended policy typically known as “umbrella insurance.”
 These policies pay you damages for car accident injuries and other serious accidents that happen off your property.
-This may even include coverage for accidental death, no matter where it occurs.
+This may even include coverage for accidental death in Springdale, no matter where it occurs.
 Some of these things are covered by other types of insurance – such as auto insurance – but a homeowners umbrella policy might pay additional damages beyond the limits of those other policies.